Brikita/Titans-Blog-App/README.md

 # NOTE
-## Create your own Branch and name it your name.
+## Please create your own Branch and give it your name.